 Thumbprint cookies are a classic for good reason – they’re simple yet look so impressive, and they couldn’t be any easier to make!
 You can customize your cookies by adding any number of fillings and coatings for a sweet treat that’s delicious any time of the year.

 Thumbprint cookies are all about the perfect dough that bakes up crisp on the outside, yet soft on the inside.
 Make this dough by beating sugar, brown sugar and butter together.
 Mix in an egg, some vanilla, flour and baking soda and the dough is ready to go.
 Chill the dough in the fridge and roll it into balls.
-After a quick dip in sugar, go ahead and press wells in the cookies for the jam.
+Dip the dough balls in sugar, then place them on a baking sheet.
+Press wells into the cookies with a spoon.
 Fill the cookies with a little jam, you can use any flavor of your choice.
-After a quick stay in the oven, you will have warm, sugary cookies with wonderful jam in the middle.
+Bake until light golden brown, then cool and enjoy.

 Balls of cookie dough rolled in sugar.